RBS (One Account) Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-FAQs : The RBS (One Account) Solicitor Panel from members of the public
+FAQs : The RBS (One Account) Conveyancing Panel from members of the public

-My son-in-law is about to exchange on a new build apartment with a mortgage from RBS (One Account).
-His conveyancer has said that there is a delay in receiving the ‘Disclosure of Incentive Form’.
-Who needs to receive the form?
+Our son-in-law is purchasing a newly built flat with a mortgage from RBS (One Account).
+His solicitor has said that there is a delay in completing the ‘Disclosure of Incentive Form’.
+This document is news to me - what is it and who needs sight of it?

-The document is intended to provide information to the main parties involved in the purchase.
-Therefore, it will be provided to your son’s lawyer who should be on the RBS (One Account) conveyancing panel as a standard part of the process, and to the valuer when requested.
+The document is intended to provide information to the main parties engaged in the transaction.
+Therefore, it will be provided to your son’s lawyer who should be on the RBS (One Account) conveyancing panel as a standard part of the process, and to the surveyor when asked.

 The Developer will be required to start the process by downloading the form and completing it.